-The supervision of student clubs/organizations is under the direction of the Student Services Office.
+Student clubs/organizations are supervised by the Student Services Office.
 The counselor assigned to student activities coordinates all student clubs/organizations along with the help of an advisor (except in the Student Government Association (SGA) where the counselor is the advisor).
 Membership in all student organizations shall be composed of registered students of Richmond Community College, including all campuses under the jurisdiction of RichmondCC.
-Early College and Career and College Promise (CCP) students should have written permission from the principal of their respective schools in order to participate or join a Richmond Community College club or organization.
+Early College and Career and College Promise (CCP) students should have written permission from the principal of their schools to participate or join a Richmond Community College club or organization.
 All organizations must follow the standards of conduct as outlined in the "Student Code of Conduct."